splaisan/GenomicConsensus/doc/QuiverFAQ.rst

 -----------------------------------------
 There are three output files that you can get from Quiver:

 - A consensus *FASTA* file containing the consensus sequence
 - A consensus *FASTQ* file containing the consensus sequence with quality annotations
 - A variants *GFF* file containing a filtered, annotated list of variants identified

-It is important to note that the variants included in the output variants GFF file are /filtered/ by coverage and quality, so not all variants that are apparent in comparing the reference to the consensus FASTA output will correspond to variants in the output variants GFF file.
+It is important to note that the variants included in the output variants GFF file are *filtered* by coverage and quality, so not all variants that are apparent in comparing the reference to the consensus FASTA output will correspond to variants in the output variants GFF file.